Gaia Barium Dwarfs and Their Ostensibly Ordinary Counterparts: Results and Discussion

 Figure~\ref{fig:mwd m1} further shows similar distribution of estimated WD masses (with MS companions) between the AMRF and the RV-based sample of \citet{Escorza_2023_BariumRelated}.
 The WD companions of Ba dwarfs have masses around 0.6\,\msun\ in both samples, indicating progenitor core development similar to field WDs.
 The generally higher WD masses in the Ba giants sample likely reflect a detection bias, as these systems tend towards higher primary masses.

 These results indicate that the Gaia AMRF MS+WD binaries are products of interaction with AGB stars, likely through the same channels that produce Ba/CH/CEMP-s systems.
-Depending on metallicity, orbital period, and selection effects, they may appear as classical Ba stars.
+Depending on metallicity, orbital period, and selection effects, they may manifest as classical Ba stars.
 Gaia instead probes a complementary regime of shorter periods and a wider metallicity range, where enrichment is often weaker or harder to detect.
-Thus, even if not spectroscopically classified as \sproc-enhanced, many of these systems are analogous.
-Notably, the current AMRF sample probes a volume more than an order of magnitude larger than the literature populations (Figure~\ref{fig:dist hist}), providing a far broader view of the underlying parameter space.
+Thus, even if not spectroscopically classified as \sproc-enhanced, these systems remain analogous in their overall characteristics.
+Notably, the current AMRF sample probes a volume an order of magnitude larger than the literature populations (Figure~\ref{fig:dist hist}), providing a far broader view of the underlying parameter space.
 Future Gaia releases, extending to longer periods, will establish the AMRF sample as a benchmark for modeling binary interaction in intermediate-mass systems.